- Education and Science

 Chinese Titanic Replica

-Enter China and Seven Star Resorts.
+The Chinese have done it!
+Enter Seven Star Resorts.
 Unlike the latest previous Titanic replica projects, the replica in China will be a stationary attraction not a seaworthy vessel.
 The centerpiece of a large scale tourist and hotel attraction complex in Suining, this vessel is on schedule to be completed in 2018.
 The company boasts their Titanic to be a 1:1 scale replica.
 She comes complete with an iceberg collision recreation attraction for entertainment, a permanent collection of Titanic artifacts and interior recreations of all of Titanic's most famous features.